 - Keep pets under control and on leash while other forest users are around.

-- Unauthorized use of motor vehicles is prohibited.
-This includes cars, trucks, motorcycles and ATVs.
+- Unauthorized use of off-road motorized vehicles is prohibited.
+This includes cars, trucks, ATVs, and motorcycles.

 More about Bloesser's Pond:

 - Bloesser's Pond Map - A map for Bloesser's Pond.